-Each of our investment funds is a segregated fund, which is a pool of investments kept separate, or segregated, from the general assets of Canada Life.
-Each investment fund is divided into different classes with each class having an unlimited number of notional units of equal value.
+Each of our investment funds is a segregated fund, which is a pool of investments that is kept separate, or segregated, from the general assets of Canada Life.
+Each investment fund is divided into an unlimited number of notional units of equal value.
 For more information about unit value, see How we value investment fund units.

-When you allocate money to investment funds, units are allocated to your plan, but you do not actually own, buy or sell any part of the investment funds or any units.
+When you allocate money to the investment funds, units are allocated to your policy, but you do not actually own, buy or sell any part of the investment funds or any units.
 Instead, we hold the assets of the investment funds.
 This also means that you don't have any voting rights associated with the investment funds.
-We calculate the value and the benefits to which you are entitled based on the value of the units allocated to your plan on a particular date less any applicable fees and charges.
+We calculate the value and the benefits to which you are entitled based on the value of the units allocated to your policy on a particular date.

-Neither your plan nor your units give you an ownership interest in Canada Life or voting rights in connection with Canada Life.
+Neither your policy nor your units give you an ownership interest in Canada Life or voting rights in connection with Canada Life.
 When you select an investment fund that invests in units of a mutual fund, you will not be a unitholder of the mutual fund.